kigland/handbook/src/measurement_en.md

 # Head Data Measurement

-When ordering a Kigurumi head, you need to provide your real head data.When ordering a Kigurumi headshell, you need to provide your real head data.
+When ordering a Kigurumi Mask, you need to provide your self head data.

 Before measuring, it is recommended that you prepare a soft ruler and have someone else assist you.
 If you measure by yourself, it is suggested to do so in front of a mirror.

 ## Measurement Items